William Darnell: Legacy

 Darnell built a church at Thornley, Weardale in the parish of Wolsingham, where he had an estate.
 He also instituted the Darnell School Prize Fund for the encouragement of the study of the Book of Common Prayer in schools.

 Works

 Antiquarian

 In 1804 Darnell became a Fellow of the Society of Antiquaries of London, and he was for some time years a member of the Society of Antiquaries of Newcastle upon Tyne.

 Darnell edited from the manuscripts in the Dean and Chapter Library the Correspondence of Isaac Basire, published 1831.
 That year saw the publication of the anonymous Remarks upon the Defects and Inaccuracies of "The correspondence of Isaac Basire, by W.N.
 Darnell".
-A critique described as "deadly", it emphasised Darnell's limited selection of sourcrs.
+A critique described as "deadly", it emphasised Darnell's limited selection of sources.

 Other works

 In 1816 Darnell issued a volume of sermons dedicated to his patron Shute Barrington; and in 1818 an abridgment of Jeremy Taylor's Great Exemplar of Sanctity.
 He published an edition of the Book of Wisdom, and in 1839 An Arrangement and Classification of the Psalms.

 Darnell printed some sermons, including one on the death of his friend and schoolfellow, Henry Burrell of Lincoln's Inn, preached at Bolton Chapel in Northumberland.
 His "Lines suggested by the Death of Lord Collingwood", on Cuthbert Collingwood, 1st Baron Collingwood, another pupil of Newcastle grammar school, were reprinted by John Adamson in 1842.
 A ballad "The King of the Picts and St. Cuthbert" is in James Raine's History of North Durham.